missionloyd/predictiveml/README.md

 - save_model_plot: Boolean indicating whether to save the model plots.
 The default value is False.
 - min_number_of_days: Minimum number of days required for a column to be considered for training.
 The default value is 365.
 - memory_limit: Memory limit (in KB) for the AutoSklearnRegressor.
 The default value is 102400.
 - exclude_column: The column to exclude from training.
-The default value is 'present_co2_tons'.
+The default value is 'present_co2_tonh'.
 - warnings.filterwarnings("ignore"): Ignore warnings during execution.

 ### Data Preprocessing
 - y_columns: List of energy usage column names.
-The default value is ['present_elec_kwh', 'present_htwt_mmbtu', 'present_wtr_usgal', 'present_chll_tonhr', 'present_co2_tons'].
+The default value is ['present_elec_kwh', 'present_htwt_mmbtuh', 'present_wtr_usgal', 'present_chll_tonh', 'present_co2_tonh'].
 - add_features: List of additional features to include in the model.
 The default value is ['temp_c', 'rel_humidity_%', 'surface_pressure_hpa', 'cloud_cover_%', 'direct_radiation_w/m2', 'precipitation_mm', 'wind_speed_ground_km/h', 'wind_dir_ground_deg'].
 - header: List of column names in the preprocessed CSV files.
 The default value is ['ts'] + y_columns + add_features.